Table of Contents

 Whilst most of the Western world will consider Curry, Winer, and Louis to be the inventors of the podcast, some claim that podcasts were invented in Russia long before this, however.

-The Illusion of Independent Radio, a program featured on Russian radio, showcased music, panel discussions, and interviews.
-These were made possible by the efforts of a secretive underground network of subscribers.
+The Illusion of Independent Radio, a program on Russian radio, featured music, panel discussions, and interviews.
+A secretive underground network of subscribers made these possible.

 At the time, this audio partner was dedicated to Russia’s underground culture and was known as “Hurray Boom Boom!”
 It was a magazine.